 Wild West in San Diego

-Wyatt Earp spent some time in San Diego, where he owned a saloon and race horses.
-He no doubt spent a lot of time in San Diego's Gaslamp Quarter, which still retains many of its late 19th-century look.
+Wyatt Earp also spent some time in San Diego, where he owned a saloon and racehorses.
+He no doubt spent a lot of time in San Diego's Gaslamp Quarter, which still retains much of its late 19th-century look.

 Other Old Locations in California

 If I could visit only one Wild West spot in California, it would have to be Bodie Ghost Town.
-It's the best-preserved ghost town I've ever seen, with lots of building still standing, an old gold mine and processing mill and plenty of history everywhere.
+It's among the best-preserved ghost towns anywhere, with lots of buildings still standing, an old gold mine and processing mill and plenty of history everywhere.
+See more about Bodie Ghost Town here.

 Rodeos are a reminder of the days when men rode horses and drove cattle for a living.
-The California Rodeo in Salinas is one of the top 20 in the country.
+One of the top rodeos in the country is the California Rodeo in Salinas.

 More Interesting Things to Do in California